-The RWS is an artist-led society made up of an elected Membership who are amongst the finest practitioners in contemporary water-based painting.
-Our artists work in a variety of media including gouache, acrylic, pen & ink, pigment, collage, mixed media as well as traditional watercolour.
+Today, the RWS is an artist-led society made up of an elected Membership who are amongst the finest practitioners in contemporary water-based painting.
+Artists work in a variety of water media including gouache, acrylic, pen & ink, pigment, collage, mixed media as well as traditional watercolour.
 The aim of the Society is to promote, by example and education, the understanding, appreciation and enjoyment of these exciting media.

 The Royal Society of Painters in Water Colours is a registered charity in England and Wales No. 258348